kmfarley11/PokeYellow_Cpp/README.md

        - no need to lock code down until a definitive structure is in place
     - pull requests will only be merged if all unit tests pass (just run tester exe after building)
  - no project (nor object) files should be pushed into the repo (other than CMakeLists.txt and .cmake files)
+    - one exception being .vscode as the files within are relatively pathed, and lightweight

 *THE FOLLOWING ARE SUBJECT TO CHANGE*
 Code Design (Data Abstraction)